 The Art Museum Steps

-“One of the things that I love about the Art Museum steps is that aside from the instant recognition in photos of the steps, it’s also a great way to showcase a formal outfit, and display and commemorate the city that you met and fell in love in,” says Tiana UBara of UBara Weddings.
-“The steps symbolize so much, and for those couples who have triumphed over adversity and setbacks — especially in these uncertain times — the steps also represent that fight and victory.”
+“One of the things that I love about the Art Museum steps is that, aside from the instant recognition in photos of the steps, it’s also a great way to showcase a formal outfit, and display and commemorate the city that you met and fell in love in,” says Tiana UBara of UBara Studio.
+“The steps symbolize so much, and for those couples who have triumphed over adversity and setbacks, the steps also represent that fight and victory.”

 Behind the Art Museum